How to Replace Blown Headlights

 3. Find the bulb holder

-Now, ensure that you have your new bulb at the ready so that you can quickly change it out to prevent moisture from getting in while you have the old one out.
+Now, ensure that you have your new bulb at the ready so that you can quickly change it out to prevent moisture from getting in while the old one is removed.

 Lift the bonnet of your car and locate the rear of the headlight.
 Remove any attachments like wires or plastic covers.
 In some models, you’ll need to lift a plastic or metal lever/catch, or turn a screw cap.